Hey team! Raise your giant foam finger if you love watching big sporting events with other fans.

 It’s normal to feel a connection through collective cheering (or dislike of that team down the road).
 We love the energy that comes from spaces where lots of folks are hyped about what’s happening.

 And we’re still in the midst of a pandemic.
-Choose a safer way to enjoy the games this weekend.
+Choose a safer way to enjoy big games.

-As we all likely know, the safest way to watch the big games this weekend is to gather virtually or just with the people in your household.
+As we all likely know, the safest way to watch big games is to gather virtually or just with the people in your household.